fndmiranda/data-migration/README.md

 $diff = DataMigration::diff(\App\DataMigrations\PermissionDataMigration::class);
 ```

-Migrate the data from a data migration.
+Migrate data from a data migration to the database.
 Only necessary operations with status to create will be executed
 with `data-migration:migrate` Artisan command:

 ```terminal